 To guard or not to guard?
-Or be more precise to use physical guarding or presence sensing safety devices?
+Or to be more precise, to use physical guarding or presence sensing safety devices?

 IS0 14120 (2015) Safety of Machinery – Guards – General Requirements for design and construction of fixed and moveable guards is the standard to turn to.
 It specifies the general requirements for the design, construction and selection of guards provided to protect persons from mechanical hazards.

 As with the whole safeguarding process the starting point should, however, be ISO 12100 (2010) General principles for design — Risk assessment and risk reduction.
 This standard guides the reader through the risk assessment process and the selection of safeguarding methods.

 If the risk assessment leads the designer to the selection of guards then ISO 12100 breaks them into the following: categories, fixed, movable, adjustable, interlocking, interlocking with guard locking and interlocking with start function.
 These are all defined in ISO 12100 and their application detailed in ISO 14120.

 In general, if you are asking “What are interlocked guards?” they are those that:

 – Ensures a machine cannot operate until a guard is closed.

 – Provides a stop command if the guard is opened while machine is operating.

 – Allows hazardous functions to operate when the guard is closed.